Types of Braces

 3M’s IncognitoTM Hidden Braces are the latest advancement in lingual braces, being completely hidden behind teeth, fully customised for optimal comfort and utilises the latest digital technology for the most precise and targeted result.

-Invisalign® is a method of straightening teeth using sequential removable clear plastic appliances (aligners).
+Clear aligners, such as Invisalign, are a method of straightening teeth using sequential removable clear plastic appliances (aligners).
 They are custom made for each individual, barely noticeable, and can be removed for eating and tooth brushing.

 Rapid Maxillary Expander (RME)